rabbitmq/internals/quorum_queues.md

 * SET (settle /ack)

-Every ENQ command results in a compacted version of the state at that time being cached to used as a snapshot at some future point.
+Every ENQ command results in a compacted version of the state at that time being cached to be used as a snapshot at some future point.
 Message payloads of the compacted (or "dehydrated") state are replaced by a simple prefix message count.

 Ra uses a mechanism called the "Release Cursor Effect" that allows the state